-Anybody in the process of learning Spanish should know that there are 3 main verb groups: AR verbs, ER verbs and IR verbs.
-In this post, we focus on AR verbs (verbs ending in AR).
+Anybody in the process of learning Spanish should know that there are 3 main verb groups: AR verbs, ER verbs, and IR verbs.

 Like all verb groups in Spanish, AR verbs follow a specific conjugation pattern, with specific endings in the regular form.